GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 ### Option B: Separate worker and web application

 For this option, you are creating 2 App Engine services - one runs the web server and one runs worker processes.
 Both services use the same application code.
-This configuration allows you to scale background workers independently of your web workers at the cost of potentially using more resources.
+This configuration allows you to scale background worker instances independently of your web instances at the cost of potentially using more resources.

 1. Create an `app.yaml` for deploying the web service to Google App Engine: